bhurghundii/warmupbot/README.md

 Feel free to overwrite it with your own exercises!

 Once you set that up and push it to your main branch, every midnight, a cron job using Github Actions will run for you and create a To Do list for you!
+Assuming you've done everything right, you'll get emailed every day.

 [See an example](https://github.com/vikadilly/creativeroutinebot/issues/11)